niccololampa/amazon-price-averager-with-express-server/README.md

 ## Notes:

 1. The extension removes the price outliers before computing the average (see [helpers.ts](https://github.com/niccololampa/price-averager/blob/feature/price-averager-with-node-server/server/helper.ts#L50-L68) file).
 This is to have a more accurate price average.
-2. As much as possible do not spam Amazon with requests.
+2. **As much as possible do not spam Amazon with requests.
 Wait for a little bit rather than doing consecutive requests.
 Amazon tends to block search page requests if it detects abnormal usage.
-And will result in the extension not being able to request prices for hours.
+Spamming will result in the extension not being able to request prices for hours.**